Caloric Surplus Calculator for Muscle Gain

 - NIH PubMed — Frankenfield et al.: Comparison of Predictive Equations for Resting Metabolic Rate

-- NIH PubMed — Morton et al.: A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength
+- NIH PubMed — Morton et al.: Systematic review on protein supplementation and resistance training gains

 - USDA Dietary Guidelines for Americans 2020–2025